The FTZ Tool Completed Crimp

 Making An Insulated Terminal Connection

 This is an Ancor double crimp ratchet tool for use with insulated terminals that are non-heat shrink.
-When crimping an insulated terminal with this particular double crimper it is important to note the direction of the terminal.
-The "open end" or the end you feed the wire into should always face the strain relief side of the crimp die.
+When crimping an insulated terminal, with a double crimp tool, it is important to note the direction the terminal is place into the crimp nest.
+The insert end or the end of the terminal which you feed the wire into, should always face the strain relief side of the crimp die.

 WARNING: The original Ancor double crimp tool I tested here works admirably well and represented a decent value.
 Unfortunately, I recently had my hands on a current model of the same tool and it is not the same in terms of performance?

-Remember the wire crimp is always the smaller of the two crimp nests and strain relief is always the larger crimp nest!
+Remember the wire crimp is always the smaller of the two crimp nests and strain relief is always the larger crimp nest.